meilisearch/specifications/text/0061-error-format-and-definitions.md

 ### Context

-This error happens when a user try to update an index primary key while the index already has one primary key.
+This error happens when a user tries to update an index primary key while the index already has one primary key.

 ### Error Definition